Dabasan/assimp-go/README.md

 ASSIMP-GO
 =========

+**Currently under development so that it works on both Windows and Linux......**

 This is a [Go][golang] library that wraps the use of the Open Asset Import Library known as [assimp][assimp-link].